marius-jopen/limn-server/readme.md

 2. /generate-image-1111-runpod-serverless
 3. /generate-video-1111-runpod-serverless

+For each route we have an own folder which includes all the functionalities, API calls and other things which are needed.
+Like this we can keep the code clean and every route can work isolated from the other routes.

 I tried to keep the code as clean as possible.

 I am using Postman to make the API calls.
 I included an export of my Postman project into this repository.
 So you can import it and run the requests directly.